 What impact do regranulates have on packaging quality?

-With a proportion of up to 60% regranulates, the packaging has similar quality parameters to that of the original material.
-Detailed parameters are available in the Ecological packaging (eco), eco packaging – manufacturer Plast-Box S.A. tab in the specification of a given bucket.
+With an addition of up to 60% regranulates, the packaging has similar quality parameters to that made from original materials.
+Detailed parameters can be found under the Ecological packaging (eco), eco packaging – manufacturer Plast-Box S.A. tab in the specification of a given bucket.

 06

-What is the price difference between original and packaging that includes regranulate?
+What is the price difference between virgin and regranulate blend packaging?

-The price of a project with regranulates is determined individually following customer enquiries.
-The final price is determined by the quantity of regranulates used and the type of decoration.
-Packaging that includes recycled material is generally cheaper than packaging containing virgin material.
+The pricing of a project with a regranulate blend is prepared individually upon customer request.
+The final price is influenced by the amount of regranulate used and the type of decoration.
+Packaging with a blend of secondary raw material is generally priced lower than packaging made from primary raw material.

 07